sharpliner/sharpliner/docs/AzureDevOps/DefinitionReference.md

 ## Templates

-Azure pipelines allow you to [define a parametrized template](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#template-references) for a **stage**, **job**, **step** or **variables** and then insert those template in your pipeline.
+Azure pipelines allow you to [define a parametrized template](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#template-references) for a **stage**, **job**, **step** or **variables** and then insert those templates in your pipeline.
 Sharpliner also supports definition and refercing of templates, however with C# it's easier to define these entities directly in code.
-Anyway, the functionality is useful when for example migrating from YAML to do it step by step.
+Anyway, the functionality is useful when for example migrating from large YAML code base step by step.
+We also found it useful to create both YAML templates + C# representations for calling them and bind their parameters this way.

 To define a template, you do it similarly as when you define the pipeline - you inherit from one of these classes:
 - `StageTemplateDefinition`